craigbarnes/lua-gumbo/README.md

 * parse_file(filename)

 Both functions return a document tree in table form, or `nil` and an error message on failure.

-The nodes contained in the document tree are detailed below.
+See [example.lua] and [test.lua] for basic usage examples.

 Document Structure
 ------------------